creasty/Keyboard/README.md

 - Keyboard
   - "Move focus to next window" `Cmd-Backtick`

-Create new entry if missing.
+Don't mind to create new entry if missing.

 | 1 | 2 |
 |---|---|